vmencik/m101j-hw3-23/README.md

 You don't actually need to understand the whole application, although I encourage you to dig into it.

 And if you look at the code, you will notice that this project does not properly separate the MVC layers.
-Passing MongoDB-specific objects create by the database driver (model) to templates (view) is not something you want to do in a real-world application.
+Passing MongoDB-specific objects created by the database driver (model) to templates (view) is not something you want to do in a real-world application.
 Fixing this design problem however, would require additional work and would introduce more differences from the original Java + Spark version.